GCBallesteros/Classy-CSV/README.md

 ## Goals and Non-Goals

 ### Goals
-- **Ease of Use:** The primary goal of EasyCSV is to provide a simple and intuitive way to parse and serialize CSV files using Python's built-in `dataclass` mechanism.
+- **Ease of Use:** The primary goal of Classy CSV is to provide a simple and intuitive way to parse and serialize CSV files using Python's built-in `dataclass` mechanism.
-- **Type Safety and Compatibility:** EasyCSV is designed to play nicely with type hints, linters, and language server protocols such as pyright and mypy.
+- **Type Safety and Compatibility:** Classy CSV is designed to play nicely with type hints, linters, and language server protocols such as pyright and mypy.
 This ensures that the code you write is type-safe and can be checked with standard Python tooling.
 - **Zero Dependencies:** Zero worries about dependency issues.

 ### Non-Goals
-- **Performance:** EasyCSV is not optimized for high performance.
+- **Performance:** Classy CSV is not optimized for high performance.
 It is intended to be used with small CSV files.
-- **Error Handling:** EasyCSV is not designed to deal gracefully with malformed CSV files.
+- **Error Handling:** Classy CSV is not designed to deal gracefully with malformed CSV files.
 It assumes that the input CSV files are well-formed.

 ## API

-EasyCSV exposes the following functions:
+Classy CSV exposes the following functions:

 - **CSVLine:** A base dataclass for representing a single line in a CSV file.
 Each attribute of the dataclass corresponds to a column in the CSV file.